i-xul/i-xul/README.md

 # Hi, I'm Henkka

-I build and maintain practical Linux and self-hosted infrastructure, focusing on security, automation, and real-world system operations.
+I build and maintain practical Linux and self-hosted infrastructure, focusing on security, automation, and real-world system operations — from server environments to low-level hardware bring-up.

 ## Areas I work on